Akuli/odotdot/docs/tutorial.md

 class "Baz" {
     debug method;   # prints <Function "method">
 };

+# now Baz is a class with no methods
 ```

 `method` is a function that is inserted to the scope that the block is running